CDN Hosting vs Traditional Web Hosting

 In the last 30 days they have used 34.84 GB of data with KeyCDN.

 That means the content delivery network is handling 74% of the load.
-And remember, unlike a web host where everything is on one server, this is spread across 25+ POPs with more than a thousand servers.
+And remember, unlike a web host where everything is on one server, this is spread across a global network of POPs with more than a thousand servers.

 There are a myriad of benefits that can be associated with KeyCDN and other content delivery networks, which outweigh anything that's delivered by the servers of traditional web hosting.
 Balanced load architecture and multiple locations of servers are alternatives of traditional web hosting.
 There is no point of failure in this system.
 With the help of dispersed cache node locations, clients in different parts of the world can be served by web hosts from the closest servers in order to offer website acceleration and reduce telecommunication costs at the same time.